The countdown is over. Meghan and Harry have welcomed a baby boy.

-Albert, for example, would be a reference to Queen Victoria’s husband, Prince Albert and also to Queen Elizabeth II’s father, King George VI, who was known as Albert until his accession to the throne.
-And, of course, Diana would be a nod to Harry and William’s mother, who was killed in a car crash in Paris in 1997.
+Albert, for example, would be a reference to Queen Victoria’s husband, Prince Albert, and also to Queen Elizabeth II’s father, King George VI, who was known as Albert until his accession to the throne.

 But the couple could opt to skip tradition altogether, as Queen Elizabeth’s granddaughter Zara Phillips did when she chose to name her daughters Mia Grace and Lena Elizabeth.

-Meghan’s American background might even influence the couple’s choice of name for their child.
+Meghan’s American background may also influence the couple’s choice of name.